omasaya/omasaya.github.io/essays/Step-by-Step.md

 ## My Thoughts on JavaScript

-I find it to be exciting but slightly daunting to step foot into JavaScript.
+I find it exciting but slightly daunting to step my foot into JavaScript.
 Initially, I’ve always thought learning new things were really scary but as I progressed into my journey of programming, I learned it can also be fun.
-At the start of my Software Engineering class, we performed basic exercises on freecodecamp.com to get us introduced and start typing JavaScript.
+At the start of my Software Engineering class, we performed basic exercises on freecodecamp.org to get us introduced and start typing JavaScript.
 So far doing these exercises, I can say that JavaScript feels much easier to take in than Java or even C++, so in that sense I think JavaScript is a really nice programming language for how straight forward it feels.

 ## Valuable Lessons